The Ansonia: Development

+Opening and 1900s

+The hotel housed 110 families by early 1903, when it was known as the Ansonia, although it had not formally opened.
 The hotel's ground-floor restaurant was formally dedicated on February 13, 1903, although the Broadway entrance was not yet complete.
 By August 1903, Stokes had leased most of the larger apartments, but many of the smaller units were still vacant.
-The hotel was dedicated on April 19, 1904.
-The Ansonia had cost $6 million, eight times the original budget.
-When the Ansonia was completed, every apartment had housekeeping service, although residents could opt out.
+The hotel was dedicated on April 19, 1904; it had cost $6 million, eight times the original budget.
+The Ansonia's development coincided with that of other nearby hotels like the Empire, the Majestic, the San Remo, and the Beresford.

+Although it was intended as an apartment hotel with long-term residents (many of whom remained there for decades), the Ansonia had many features characteristic of a transient hotel.
+When the Ansonia was completed, housekeeping service was offered to each apartment.
 Each room had 18 table napkins and 18 bath towels.
 Servants changed the table napkins and towels three times a day and the bedsheets twice a week.
+Other objects such as soap, stationery, and light bulbs were cleaned or replaced regularly.
 Although the apartments were originally priced at $600 to $6,000 a year, some of these suites were rented for $14,000 a year.

-1900s and 1910s

-The Ansonia's thick walls and large apartment sizes attracted many musicians, particularly opera singers and conductors.
-Although the Ansonia had a luxurious design, it attracted gamblers, prostitutes, and other "shady characters" in its early years.
+Hawes wrote that the Ansonia, with its massive size, "effectively outdid every apartment building that had preceded it".The Ansonia's thick walls and large apartment sizes attracted many musicians, particularly opera singers and conductors.
+It also attracted gamblers, prostitutes, and other "shady characters" in its early years.
 As early as 1906, Stokes had rented an apartment to gangster Al Adams, who had recently been released from prison; the next year, Adams was found in his room, dead of a gunshot wound.
 The Ansonia also faced several lawsuits after its completion.
 For example, contractor Vinton Improvement Company sued Stokes for $68,000 in 1904, claiming that Stokes had failed to pay the company while the labor strikes were ongoing.
 Another contractor sued Stokes in 1907 for $90,000.
 Stokes defended himself by claiming that Duboy was in an insane asylum in Paris and that, when Duboy signed the final plans for the hotel in 1903, he was already insane and should not have been making commitments in Stokes's name concerning the hotel.
 A grillroom opened at the Ansonia Hotel in December 1908.